-This Jack Daniels Bread Pudding is a classic southern bread pudding with an incredible Jack Daniels infused caramel sauce.
-It’s pretty much the only bread pudding I’ll eat – in my opinion, it’s the best bread pudding recipe.
+This Bread Pudding with the BEST Jack Daniels Caramel Sauce is a classic southern bread pudding with an incredible Jack Daniels infused caramel sauce.
+It's pretty much the only bread pudding I’ll eat – in my opinion, it’s the best bread pudding recipe.

 That night, bread pudding was passed out for dessert.
 Having never liked bread pudding my whole life, I was skeptical about trying it.

 But I’m not one to refuse a dessert or be rude when food is given to me, so I decided I’d “pick at it” and pretend to eat a few bites.
 Little did I know that that bread pudding would change my life.

 Okay, maybe I’m exaggerating a little, but it did completely change my opinion on bread pudding.
 This dessert was melt-in-your-mouth delicious and had the best sauce I’d ever had in my life!!
 I knew my whole opinion on bread pudding was changed that night!